Encouraged in Nelson's Art Gallery

 Then Jesus rebuked the disciples wondering why they had not believed.
 After all, Jesus had said, "Let's go to the other side" when they left.
 If Jesus said that, they could be certain nothing would prevent their arriving safely.
 A storm would not hinder God's plans.

+His stilling of the waters symbolizes what He is able to do in the storms of our lives.
 Soon after that, a storm came into my life.
 I would think of that painting and picture myself asleep with Jesus.
 He was in charge and would accomplish His purposes.
-As I believed that, peace came.
+I could rest in that truth and be calm and unafraid.

-Dear Jesus, help me to simply trust You when storms come.
-You remain faithful forever.
+Dear Jesus, help me to simply trust You knowing that with You within, I can be calm and unafraid.

 "Why are you so afraid?
 Do you still have no faith?"
 (Mark 4:40).